lucad54/ld-portfolio-educ3610/pages/about.md

 {% include feature/nav-menu.html sections="Description;Links;Acknowledgments" %}

+## About Me

+Hi my name is Luca D'Angelo, I am in my 5th year of school going into my first year of Teacher's College.
+I hope to teach in the Intermediate and Senior sections of schools, teaching either history or geography@

 ## Description

 A website built around the work done for EDUC3610.
 Displaying my engagement with the course,my learning and the ideas I’ve developed along the way.

 ## Links
 The following links and resources were referred to in in the podcast audio: